aiokitchen/aiomisc/docs/source/tutorial.rst

 ========

-``aiomisc`` - this is a collection of utilities into one library that help you write asynchronous services.
+``aiomisc`` - is a one library collection of utilities that helps you write asynchronous services.

-The main approach in this library is to split your program into independent services that can work competitively in asynchronous mode.
+The main approach in this library is to split your program into independent services that can work concurrently in asynchronous mode.
 The library also provides a set of ready-to-use services with pre-written start and stop logic.

 The vast majority of functions and classes are written in such a way that they can be used in a program that was not originally designed according to the principles outlined in this manual.
-This means that if you don't plan to modify your code too much, but only use a few useful functions or classes for you, then everything should work.
+This means that if you don't plan to modify your code too much, but only use a few useful functions or classes, then everything should work.

 Services
 ++++++++

-If you want to run a tcp or web server, then you will have to write something like this:
+If you want to run a tcp or web server, you will have to write something like this:

 .. code-block:: python